MahjongPantheon/pantheon/README.md

 ### External services

 One may want to use Pantheon API in some own external service.
 Please make sure you have protoc v3.21.9-r0 so generated binary code matches our protocol version.

+### License

+All Pantheon code except protocol files is licensed under the GNU GPL v3 License.
+See the LICENSE file for details.
+Protocol files are licensed under the Apache License, Version 2.0.
+See the LICENSE file in Common/proto folder for details.